 The Fuyu variety is one of the most frequently seen persimmons in our markets today.
 A rare astringent variety of the persimmon is from Israel's Sharon Valley and is named the Sharon persimmon

 Oaxacan Green Dent corn is in ancient heirloom variety of Zea mays that is classified as a grain corn, as opposed to a sweet corn.

 Inventory, 10 lbs : 0

-China Long Purple beans are available in the late summer and fall months.
+China Long Purple beans are available year-round with a peak season in the late summer and fall months.

 Recipes that include China Long Purple Beans.
 One is easiest, three is harder.

 People have spotted China Long Purple Beans using the Specialty Produce app for iPhone and Android.